Crataco/ai-guide/guide/models.md

 - [WolframRavenwolf's New Model Comparison/Test](https://old.reddit.com/r/LocalLLaMA/comments/16kecsf/new_model_comparisontest_part_1_of_2_15_models/) (13B to 70B)
 - [Ayumi's LLM Role Play & ERP Ranking](https://rentry.co/ayumi_erp_rating) (7B to 33B)

-The following are the models the guide recommends, ranging from the smallest models to 13B, and the amount of RAM recommended to run them.
-Larger models (such as LLaMA1 33B and Llama2 70B) exist, but are not covered due to the guide author's lack of extensive testing.
+The following are the models the guide recommends, ranging from the smallest models to 13B, and the amount of RAM recommended for your computer to run them.

 One important thing to keep in mind is that most models work best when you follow a generation format.
 These are often called "instruct presets" or "prompt templates".
 If you do not know which one to use, most models on this list (except Holodeck, AI Dungeon Classic and Spring Dragon) will work best with the Alpaca format.